Chapter 23: Your Turn

 “I looked at Deena.
 I looked at Arndt.
 And I did the math.”
 She pressed her lips together.
 “Cost-benefit analysis.
 Applied to a woman with a broken face.
 I calculated how much political capital I’d spend on a hearing I’d lose, and I weighed it against the hearings I could win, and I chose.
 I let the hearing proceed.
 I noted the denial in the margin of the folder.
 I closed the folder.”

 Her fist went to her mouth.
 Knuckles against her lips.
-The tell he’d already named from inside her body and was watching now from the outside.

 “I didn’t lose Deena.
 I filed her.
 Standard paperwork.
 Standard outcome.
 Standard— I chose not to fight because the math said it wasn’t worth it.”